NikLuy/E3.UpdateAttributes/README.md

 # E3.UpdateAttributes
 This is a Plugin for E3.Series

-Check Database for Attributes and Update only selected Liesst alle vorhandenen Attribute aus der Datenbank und aktualisiert die selektierten.
+The Plugin get a list of all Attributes the selected device has and Update only selected Attributes Liesst alle vorhandenen Attribute aus der Datenbank und aktualisiert die selektierten.

 ## Installation